Kayli/logspub/dev-distributed-k8.md

   - don't have a stable ip/dns name, as it is randomized after recreation

 - service
-  - takes care of service discovery, allowing to expose fixed ip
+  - takes care of service discovery, allowing to expose
-  - see selector and load-balancer mechanisms
-  - when a pod is run on a node, the kubelet adds a set of environment variables for each active service
+    - fixed ip
+    - dns, in case if addon installed
       - cluster-aware DNS server, such as CoreDNS, watches the Kubernetes API for new Services and creates a set of DNS records for each one.
 If DNS has been enabled throughout your cluster then all Pods should automatically be able to resolve services by their DNS name [^4]
+  - pods can have labels and service can load-balance between pods using selector mechanism
+  - when a pod is run on a node, the kubelet adds a set of environment variables for each active service

 - ingress
   - set of rules to pass to a controller that is listening for them.